rnmapbox/maps/docs/HeatmapLayer.md

 ### Description

-The transition affecting any changes to this layer’s heatmapOpacity propery.
+The transition affecting any changes to this layer’s heatmapOpacity property.

 ### Type